architech-boards/louvre-documentation/source/development.rst

 Firmware Details
 ----------------

-All code libreries used is been imported directly in the project.
+| All libreries code used is been imported directly into the project: i2c.c, ssp.c, gpio.c, timer.c and adc.c.
+The file adc.c is not used.
+| The code for the e-ink is in the modules eink.c and fonts.c.
+| The module driver.c is for manage temperature sensor, capacitive buttons and nfc protocol.
+| To have more details, the source code is provided with comments.